Enricone27/Projekt-GTA/README.md

 # Projekt-GTA

+To run the python App the conda environment gta25 should be installed.
+The _.yml_ file is provided.

 ## Folder structure

 - `/backend/*`.
 Python data analysis after collecting the raw data. **app.py** needs to be strated to run the flask server.